com-lihaoyi/fansi/readme.md

 "com.lihaoyi" %%% "fansi" % "0.1.0" // Scala.js
 ```

-Fansi is a Scala library to make it easy to deal with colored fansi Ansi
+Fansi is a Scala library to make it easy to deal with colored fancy Ansi
 strings within your command-line programs.

 While "normal" use of Ansi escapes with `java.lang.String`, you find yourself